PLCnext/PLCnext_CLI_CSharp_CodeAnalyzer/Rules/CSADD033.md

 **Severity:** ![Error](../images/Error.png) Error

 Checks user `[Array]`s (`struct`s with the attribute `[Array]`).
-The `Anchor` has to be of a type that is compatible with IEC.
+The `Anchor` has to be of a type that is compatible with IEC and not the type `Any`.

 * **Explicitly allowed types are**